suds05/TimeSeriesForecastMongo/README.md

 ```

 ## Analysis from Python with MongoDB Driver
-The architecture is along the lines of what's detailed at [MongoDB Aggregation Framework](https://www.practical-mongodb-aggregations.com/intro/introducing-aggregations.html#what-is-mongodbs-aggregation-framework)
+The architecture is along the lines of what's detailed at [MongoDB Aggregation Framework](https://www.practical-mongodb-aggregations.com/intro/introducing-aggregations.html#what-is-mongodbs-aggregation-framework).
+The App here is a simple Python process.

 ![MongoDB Aggregation Pipline via Driver](https://www.practical-mongodb-aggregations.com/intro/pics/aggregation-components.png)